Online Nurse Education Degree & Certificate Programs

 Ohio State University (Online)

-The Ohio State University College of Nursing offers a doctor of nursing education (DNE) program accredited and widely recognized.
+The Ohio State University College of Nursing offers an accredited and widely recognized doctor of nursing education (DNE) program.
 The program shows a solid commitment to diversity and offers various academic pathways, including specializations in numerous areas of nursing education.
 It also provides students with continuing education and research opportunities, focusing on healthy aging, self-management, complex care, vulnerable populations, women, children, and youth.

 Students are offered resources to get started, financial aid options, and clinical placements.
 Furthermore, health and wellness resources, student leadership awards, and other involvement opportunities are provided to encourage active participation in the college community.
 In addition, the program offers resources like Beacon and career services, counseling services, workshop requests, and several graduate and undergraduate certificate programs.